How We Protect the Forest

 Biodiversity Monitoring

-Research is a pillar of conservation in Monteverde.
+Research underpins conservation in Monteverde.

 The Cloud Forest Ecosystem

-Environmental Education
+Environmental

 We believe conservation begins with knowledge.